 Your advisor will matter (more on that below), but the other graduate students in your program will be your true intellectual community for the five or six years you are in a PhD program and, if you’re lucky, for many years beyond that.
 Find out whether the other students are rigorous and committed, whether they are generous with each other, whether they have reading groups, writing groups, or happy hour groups (and, hopefully, all three).
 People from my graduate program read many drafts of my dissertation chapters, and then the best of my friends read several versions of the book that came out of it; there are sentences in my first book that are literally pulled from somebody’s marginal comments on a draft.
 My advisors were helpful; my friends were my community.

 At GW, you are not required to have another language for the American Studies program except to the degree that you need such skills for your research.
 Other schools and other departments do have a uniform language requirement.
 And, as more and more people in US studies are doing transnational work, the need for language skills is increasing, whether required or not.
-We have students who do research in Spanish, Arabic, French, and other languages.
-If you think your interest will take you in that direction, you must have a strong foundation in the relevant language before you arrive.
-We do not fund language study except for some summer programs, so you simply will not be able to show up and learn Turkish on the side.
+We have students who do research in other languages, and people who wish they could.
+If you think your interest will take you in that direction, you should have a strong foundation in the relevant language before you arrive.
+We do not generally fund language study except the occasional summer program, so you simply will not be able to show up and learn Turkish on the side.
 You need to have a baseline.

 Getting into a PhD program also means having a clearly articulated research question, which takes time to formulate.
 The easy solution to this is to do an MA before going to the PhD, but of course you generally end up paying for the MA, whereas you should be able to get a fellowship for the PhD.
 Still, more than half of our PhD students come in with MA degrees already.
 MA programs can give you time to develop language skills and refine your research interests.
 And if you can find one that funds you, you are in great shape.

 There is a specific strategy to writing successful PhD applications.
 The personal statement is not a confession; it is actually asking you to outline a research program.
 Sometimes personal stories can illuminate your interests and your path, but they should be used to explain and underline your intellectual passions.
-You’ll want to be clear for your reader about what your research question is, what kind of research you plan to do (historical, ethnographic, sociological, theoretical), and what prior training you have, without necessarily listing every course you loved in college.
+You’ll want to be clear for your reader about what your interests are, what kind of scholarship you plan to do (historical, ethnographic, sociological, theoretical), and what prior training you have, without necessarily listing every course you loved in college.

 For Professor Anthea Butler’s funny-but-true set of tweets on applying to grad school, check here.